ridhaginanjar/product-scraping-tokopedia/README.md

 # product-scraping-tokopedia
-This script is used for scraping product information based on search product in tokopedia platform
+This script is used for scraping product information based on search product in tokopedia platform.

 # Dependencies
 - argparse